 However, these killer influences wouldn’t mean as much were there not an original Champeen aesthetic.
 And make no mistake, there was an aesthetic.
 If you were lucky enough to catch them on the right night back in those days — and most nights were the right night — you saw a four-man rock ‘n’ roll tornado roar to life on stage.
 Channing Lewis up front and center, low-slung guitar straight outta the Rob Bernard (P-Wolf/Damnations) playbook, but with a young Dave Pirner‘s sense of hyperkinetic activity.
 Michael Crow stage right, the self-deprecating guitar genius, offering vocal harmonies and occasional lead vocal to go along with that sweet guitar tone.
 Alex Livingstone stage left, the root down bassist, lead/harmony singer, and second songwriter after Channing.
 And his partner in rhythm section tomfoolery, Ned Stewart, the most underrated drummer in Austin and Grand Champeen glue guy.

-* Battle Cry was released on Expansion Team in 2001 and then re-released by Glurp in 2002.
+* Battle Cry was released by Expansion Team in 2001 and then re-released by Glurp in 2002.

 The One That Brought You was released in October 2003 on Glurp Records.
 As promised, all traces of alt.country were swept away in a tide of distortion, phase-shifting, and big guitars.
 Regrettably, Champeen’s embrace of blood-and-guts rock music wasn’t met with a larger audience in Austin, and outside of specific places like Buffalo, St. Paul (MN), San Francisco, and Lawrence (KS), Champeen’s national footprint was virtually non-existent.
 Of course, the band didn’t do themselves any favors by ignoring 2003 fashions.
 They didn’t make wafer-thin lite rock for Pitchfork beardos hung up on The Shins, Broken Social Scene, and The Strokes.
 They didn’t embrace the neo-southern rock that was all the rage back then, be it My Morning Jacket (who were actually legit), Drive-By Truckers (a Skynyrd knockoff without the swing or nuance), and Kings Of Leon (please).
 And while they sure as hell didn’t sound like fellow Austinites, Spoon, it seemed like maybe they could’ve surfed on that Moonlighty wake and into a Merge deal, for example.
 Twas not to be.

 In Austin’s defense, Grand Champeen — somewhat shockingly — led the way in a pair of Austin Chronicle year-end 2003 polls.
 The One That Brought You was voted #1 in the Texas Top 10 and also named Album Of The Year.
 As encouraging as those polls were, the fact is Champeen’s financial fortunes changed not a bit, as they continued to play the same circuit of bars: Room 710 and Beerland on Red River, The Parish on 6th St, and Hole In The Wall near UT.
-It was in these dives that they honed their rock ‘n’ roll chops and perfected the songs that would appear on what was arguably their finest release.
-If you saw Grand Champeen in this era, you knew that we were witnessing firsthand one of the greatest bands you’d ever see.
+It was in these dives that they honed their rock ‘n’ roll chops and perfected the songs that would appear on arguably their finest release.

 Fast forward to 2013: Longtime friend of Champeen, Joe Carver, starts a boutique label called Re-Vinyl Records that specializes in vinyl releases of his favorite albums.
 As it happens, one of the albums that inspired him to start the label was The One That Brought You.
 After discussions with the band, both parties agreed to release an LP version of TOTBY.
 Unfortunately, there were significant issues in the remastering process that delayed the release by several months, but in late August The One That Brought You was finally midwifed onto glorious colored vinyl (see photo at top of page).